Best floorstanding speakers 2023

 How we test floorstanding speakers

-We have state-of-the-art testing facilities in London, Reading and Bath, where our team of experienced, in-house reviewers test the majority of hi-fi and AV kit that passes through our door – including floorstanding speakers.
+We have state-of-the-art testing facilities in London and Reading where our team of experienced, in-house reviewers test the majority of hi-fi and AV kit that passes through our door – including floorstanding speakers.

-What Hi-Fi? is all about comparative testing, so we listen to every pair of floorstanding speakers we review against the current leader in its field to gauge how it compares to the best-in-class competition.
+What Hi-Fi? is all about comparative testing, so we listen to every pair of floorstanding speakers we review against the current leader in its field to gauge how it compares to the best-in-class competition at its price range.
 We keep What Hi-Fi?
-Award winners in our stockrooms so we can always pit new products against ones we know and love.
-And we do our best to review as many new models in as many markets as possible to ensure our contextual knowledge is the best it can be.
+Award winners in our stockrooms so we can always compare new products against ones we know and love.
+We also do our best to review as many new models in as many markets as possible to ensure our contextual knowledge is the best it can be.

-We are always impartial in our testing and ensure we hear every pair of floorstanding speakers at its optimum, with sources we know and like.
-We test them in their best use case with different partnering source kit, whether that's with a record player, a music streamer or even CD player, and we play plenty of different types of music through them.
-Naturally, we give them plenty of listening time (and time to run in), too.
+We are always impartial in our testing and endeavour to hear every pair of floorstanding speakers at its optimum, with the relevant sources and amplifiers for each price point.
+We test them in their best use case with different partnering source kit, whether that's with a record player, a music streamer or even a CD player, and we play plenty of different types of music through them.
+Naturally, we give them plenty of listening time (and time to run in) and try them in various positions in the room to find the sweet spot.

-All review verdicts are agreed upon by the team as a whole rather than an individual reviewer, to eliminate any personal preference and to make sure we are being as thorough as possible.
-There is no input from PR companies or our sales team when it comes to the verdict, with What Hi-Fi? proud of having delivered honest, unbiased reviews for decades.
+All of our review verdicts are agreed upon by the team as a whole rather than an individual reviewer, thus ensuring that personal preferences are eliminated and we're being as thorough as possible.
+There is no input from PR companies or our sales team when it comes to the verdict, with What Hi-Fi? proud of having delivered honest and unbiased reviews for decades.

 You can read more about how we test and review products on What Hi-Fi? here.